shamilbi/bookmarks-curses/README.rst

 bookmarks-curses is a bookmark manager as a curses frontend to SQLite database.

 Editing a record is done with Vim, using a temporary file located in /dev/shm.
 To launch a URL, xdg-open is used, while copying to the clipboard is handled by xsel.
+To display a URL as a QR code in the terminal, the `qrencode`_ command is used.

 The current hotkeys are:
     * h: help screen